jtnystrom/Discount/README.md

 to your unpacked Spark distribution).
 This will be the script used to run Discount.
 Other critical settings can also be changed in this file.
 It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.

-To run on AWS EMR (tested on v6.8.0), you may use `discount-aws.sh`.
+To run on AWS EMR (tested on v6.8.0), please use `discount-aws.sh`.
 In that case, change the example commands below to use that script instead, and insert your EMR cluster name as an additional first parameter when invoking.
 To run on Google Cloud Dataproc (tested on v2.1), please use `discount-gcloud.sh` instead.